robinmihkelson/AI-Startup-Tailwind/README.md

-# Website made from figma design using Tailwind-CSS
+# Website made using figma design using Tailwind-CSS